ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 `cipher` implementation needs other crypto libraries.

 {{< hint info >}}
-Data isolation was introduced in Android API 29, making it relatively safe without crypto.
+Data isolation was introduced in Android API 29, making it relatively safe without crypto which increases the startup time by about half.
 {{< /hint >}}

 # Reset